TerriaJS/terriajs/doc/customizing/client-side-config.md

 `"mobileDefaultViewerMode"` | A string specifying the default view mode to load when running on a mobile platform.
 Options are: `"3DTerrain"`, `"3DSmooth"`, `"2D"`.
 (Default: `"2D"`)
 `"initFragmentPaths"`       | An array of base paths to use to try to use to resolve init fragments in the URL.
 For example, if this property is `[ "init/", "http://example.com/init/"]`, then a URL with `#test` will first try to load `init/test.json` and, if that fails, next try to load `http://example.com/init/test.json`.
 If not specified, this property defaults to `[ "init/" ]`.
 `"disableMyLocation"`       | True to disable the "Centre map at your current location" button.
 `"disableSplitter"`         | True to disable the use of the splitter control.
+Enabled by default `"disableHistoryCotrol"`    | True to disable the view history control (moving through views).
 `"tabbedCatalog"`           | True to create a separate explorer panel tab for each top-level catalog group to list its items in.
 `"interceptBrowserPrint"`   | True (the default) to intercept the browser's print feature and use a custom one accessible through the Share panel.
 `"openAddData"`             | True to automatically open Add Data dialog at startup.